Rio de Janeiro in 4 Days

 Top of Escadaria Selarón

-National History Museum
+National Historical Museum

-National Museum
+Rio National Historical Museum

-National History Museum
+National Historical Museum

 Boulevard Olímpico

 We rounded our city sightseeing extravaganza off with a wander along the Boulevard Olímpico.
 This once derelict area near the port, was transformed for the 2016 Olympics.
 It is lined with street art.
-The most spectacular is the Etnias Mural – inspired by the five Olympic Rings, the artist, Eduardo Kobra, created five faces to represent the continents.
+The most spectacular is the Mural das Etnias – inspired by the five Olympic Rings, the artist, Eduardo Kobra, created five faces to represent the continents.
 It is enormous and mesmerising.

 Etnias Mural